Wednesday 13th December 2023Filed in: Interviews

-"9 Questions For…" is an interview series in which I ask founders, leaders, and entrepreneurs to share their experiences of doing "their thing, their way".
+"9 Questions For…" is an interview series in which we ask soloists and founders and leaders working in the Shopify and adjacent industries to share their experiences of doing "their thing, their way".
 The questions might be the same but the insights certainly aren't!
 If you fit the bill and would like to share your learnings please get in touch.

 In this edition of 9 Questions For… we hear from Marc Thiele, the man behind my favourite events of the year beyond tellerrand.